jasperroebroek/focal-stats/docs/source/api.rst

 .. currentmodule:: grouped_stats

 This module provides functions that calculate statistics based on strata, allowing for data of any dimensionality.
-To use these functions, you must provide a strata array `ind` with the same shape as the data.
+To use these functions, you must provide an array ``ind`` with the same shape as the data, which represent the strata index.
 Note that an index value of 0 indicates that the corresponding data point should be skipped.

 For each statistic, two functions are available:

 #.
 Array-based output: Returns a NumPy array where each index corresponds to the stratum.
 #.
-DataFrame-based output: Returns a Pandas DataFrame where the index only includes the actual strata, and the calculated statistic values are stored in the columns."
+DataFrame-based output: Returns a Pandas DataFrame where the index only includes the actual strata, and the calculated statistic values are stored in the columns.

 .. autosummary::
     :toctree: generated/grouped_stats